paulkgg-ship-it/Economic_Impact_Tool_SE/replit.md

 - Help text for all fields
 - Session state storage of all values
 - Data display after successful submission

+### 🏢 Project Type & Use Section (Completed)
+**Layout**: 2-column layout using st.columns(2)

+**Left Column Fields**:
+- Proposed Use * (required) - Text input with placeholder "e.g., Restaurant, Retail Store, Office"
+- Proposed Use SF * (required) - Number input for square footage

+**Right Column Fields**:
+- Rent or Own Property * (required) - Selectbox with options ["Rent", "Own"], defaults to "Rent"
+- Purchase Price if Own ($) * (conditional) - Number input, only appears when "Own" is selected

+**Features**:
+- Dynamic conditional rendering: Purchase Price field shows/hides based on Rent/Own selection
+- Form validation for all required fields
+- Conditional validation: Purchase Price required only when "Own" is selected
+- Help text for all fields
+- Session state storage with proper handling of conditional fields
+- All values captured and displayed after successful submission

 ## Design Specifications